Accurate and Lightweight Image Super-Resolution with Model-Guided Deep Unfolding Network: Experimental Results

 This scenario is arguable more challenging than the previous two due to the uncertainty with multiple degradation kernels.
 Five state-of-the-arts methods: EDSR \cite{lim:CVPR:2017:EDSR}, SRMDNF \cite{zhang:CVPR:2018SRMDNF}, RDN\cite{zhang:CVPR:2018RDN}, RCAN \cite{zhang:ECCV:2018RCAN}, SRFBN \cite{li:CVPR:2019feedback} are used to demonstrate the effectiveness of our model.
 For this new degradation assumption, we have to retrained their models by either released source codes or published papers to generate the final results.
 The benchmark methods EDSR,RDN,RCAN and SRFBN only take the LR images as inputs and lack the ability of handling multiple degradation.
 For a fair comparison, we have transformed those method into handling multiple degradations by taking LR images concatenated with expanded blur kernels maps as the inputs, following SRMDNF\cite{zhang:CVPR:2018SRMDNF}.

 Tab. \ref{tab:deblur} shows the average PSNR results of three different Gaussian kernel widths $0.5, 1.3, 2.6$ and three different scaling factors $\times2, \times3, \times4$ respectively.
 Four commonly used benchmark datasets are adopted to verify the effectiveness of our method.
 Tab.~\ref{tab:deblur} demonstrates that our method can achieve better performance than other competing methods.
 One can be seen that our method handles multiple degradations better than others.
 It is worth mentioning that the performance for the kernel width of $0.5$ is not as good as that for the kernel width of $1.3$.
 One possible explanation is that more information might get lost by down-sampling when Gaussian kernel width is $0.5$.
 The visual quality comparisons are given in Fig.~\ref{fig:DB_urban39} and Fig. \ref{fig:DB_urban92}.
 Fig. \ref{fig:DB_urban39} shows that SRFBN \cite{li:CVPR:2019feedback} and our method can recover sharper edges than other methods.
 However, SRFBN \cite{li:CVPR:2019feedback} generates more twisty artifacts than ours.
 From Fig. \ref{fig:DB_urban92}, we can observe that our method can achieve a clearer image with sharper edges than other benchmark methods, which justifies the superiority of our approach.
+Tab. \ref{tab:directly} and Tab. \ref{tab:deblur} show the results of directly downsampling degradation and multiple degradation which degradation matrix lacks structural constraint \cite{dong2013sparse} causing coherence.
+The reference model, nonlocal autoregressive model(NARM) with improved incoherence properties by connecting a pixel with its nonlocal neighbors has been integrated into our model as trainable \emph{Nonlocal-AR module}.
+Obviously, our proposed model can achieve better performance than other methods with the benefits of relieving coherence by \emph{Nonlocal-AR module} aiming to break coherence as well as effective model-guild designed network.